lorenh516/financial_distress/README.md

 # financial_distress
 Machine Learning Pipeline  + Exploration of Credit Data

+## Task Description:

+Predict which people will experience financial distress in the next two years based on 10 numeric variables, an identification number, and one categorical geographic variable (zip code).
+The outcome variable (label) in the data is SeriousDlqin2yrs.

+## Contents

-data: directory containing dataset CSV file and data dictionary Excel file
+data: directory containing dataset CSV file containing (modified version of data from https://www.kaggle.com/c/GiveMeSomeCredit) and .xls data dictionary

 credit_util.py: assignment-specific utility functions